-INCREASE EFFICIENCY

-Identify opportunities to enhance the effectiveness, speed, or quality of service delivery to create more direct and intentional resource use.

-RISK MITIGATION

-Identify opportunities to create structured compliance and minimize risk exposure to increase security in a challenged environment.

-FINANCIAL SUSTAINABILITY

-Identify opportunities to stabilize resource use, decrease costs, and improve overall financial stability.
+INCREASE EFFICIENCY TECHNOLOGY ENABLEMENT Identify opportunities to enhance the Updated and automated processes increase trust effectiveness, speed, or quality of service delivery in data and decrease manual effort, which results to create more direct and intentional resource use. in greater efficiency and increased capacity.
+RISK MITIGATION PROCESS IMPROVEMENT Identify opportunities to create structured Minimizing outdated and redundant processes will compliance and minimize risk exposure to increase efficiency and allow institutions to focus increase security in a challenged environment. on more mission-driven activity.
+FINANCIAL SUSTAINABILITY POLICY STANDARDIZATION Identify opportunities to stabilize resource use, Standardization of processes and policies ensures decrease costs, and improve overall financial compliance and minimizes the risks that can arise stability. in a more distributed operating setting.